shreyas44/bedav/README.md

 #### Optional - Configure Environment

 If you have access to a Google Maps API key that has access to the JavaScript Maps API, then you can go to `map.dev.env` and set `MAPS_API_KEY` to your Google Maps API key to view a complete version of the Google Maps on the website.

-## Project Structure

-There are three parts to the project

-1. [API](/api) - A GraphQL API which provides access to the data in the database
-2. [Scripts](/scripts) - Python scripts which scrape hospital data and the availability of beds from websites, get additional data of the hospitals such as co-ordinates, phone number and website and add it to the database
-3. [Website](/web) - The front end website responsible for representing the data provided by the GraphQL API

-To learn more about each project headover to their respective directories

 ## Contributing